College of Arts and Sciences

 Degree Programs

-Bachelor of Arts (B.A.): This degree may be earned in the following areas: advertising/public relations, Black world studies, chemistry, classical civilization, communication, economics, English, English (creative writing), environmental studies, fine arts (art history, visual communication or studio art), French, German, Greek, history, international film and media studies, international studies, Italian, journalism, Latin, music, philosophy, political science, religious studies, sociology, sociology and anthropology, Spanish, theatre, theology, and (as a second major) women's studies.
+Bachelor of Arts (B.A.): This degree may be earned in the following areas: art history, Black world studies, chemistry, classical civilization, economics, English, environmental studies, French, German, Greek, history, international studies, Italian, Latin, music, philosophy, political science, religious studies, sociology, sociology and anthropology, Spanish, studio art, theatre, theology, visual communication, and women's studies and gender studies.

-Bachelor of Arts, Classics (B.A., Classics) The B.A.
-Classics is not a major, but a degree.
-Students major in any department or program they choose; please see departmental advisers for those requirements.
-The unique distinction of the B.A.
-Classics is that the degree also comprises four courses above the 100-series in Greek or Latin (Latin 271 or Latin 272 may count, but not both of them); B.A.
-Classics graduates must also demonstrate elementary-level competence in a second foreign language (potentially though not necessarily the other classical language), amounting to two semesters' credit for college-level work or the equivalent expertise.
-A student completes a total of 128 course-hours (minimum) to graduate with the B.A.
-Classics.
+Bachelor of Arts, Classics (B.A., Classics) or Bachelor of Science, Classics (B.S., Classics): Classics is not a major, but a degree distinction.
+Students major in any department or program in the College; please see academic advisors for those requirements.
+The unique distinction of the Classics degree is that the degree also comprises four courses above the 100-series in Greek or Latin (LATN 271 or LATN 272 may count, but not both of them); Classics graduates must also demonstrate elementary-level competence in a second foreign language (potentially though not necessarily the other classical language), amounting to two semesters' credit for college-level work or the equivalent expertise.
+A student completes a total of 120 course-hours (minimum) to graduate with the B.A.
+Classics or B.S.
+Classics degree.

 Honors: Students who successfully complete their degree requirements in the Interdisciplinary Honors Program receive one of the following degrees: